-Reds - Nationals Prediction, Odds, Pick, How To Watch
+Reds - Nationals prediction, odds, pick, how to watch

 Why The Reds Could Cover The Spread

-The Reds may be the hottest team in all of baseball, winning 18 of their last 22 games.
-That has placed them in first place in the NL Central with a 47-39 record on the season.
-The offense has been solid.
-They are seventh in runs scored, 10th in batting average, and 11th in slugging while sitting third in on-base percentage.
-Rookie sensation Elly De La Cruz has been a huge part of the recent success of the Reds.
+The Reds may be the hottest team in all of baseball, winning 19 of their last 23 games.
+That has placed them in first place in the NL Central with a 48-39 record on the season and a two-game lead in the NL Central.
+In the series, the offense has been solid.
+They have scored 20 runs in the last three games, and 50 in their last seven.
+They are fifth in runs scored, 10th in batting average, and 10th in slugging while sitting third in on-base percentage.
+Rookie sensation Elly De La Cruz continues to be a major part of that, crushing home runs and stealing bases.

-Since getting the call-up on June 6th, De La Cruz has hit .308 with three home runs and 13 RBIs.
-He has also stolen ten bases and scored 23 runs.
+Since getting the call-up on June 6th, De La Cruz has hit .318 with four home runs and 14 RBIs.
+He has also stolen 11 bases and scored 25 runs.
 He has struck out a fair amount, 35 times so far, but that is to be expected.
-De La Cruz has already made a massive impact on this offense and will be looking to continue that today.
+De La Cruz is not walking a lot though and is striking out a fair amount.
+It was two more strikeouts yesterday, and 37 since getting the call-up.
+Meanwhile, he has walked just seven times.

+Joey Votto has also been a small spark to the offense.
+He rejoined the lineup on June 19th and has hit five home runs and driven in 11.
+His batting average is just .205, but he has a .340 OBP and has scored eight times.
 Meanwhile, Spencer Steer has been hot.
-In the last six games, he is batting .455 with two home runs, five RBIs, and a stolen base.
-He has also walked five times to give him a .556 OBP in that time.
-Tyler Stephenson is joining him in the hot hitting, with a .444 batting average in his last six games.
-He has driven in four runs and scored five times while also drawing four walks.
-The RBI production continues with Jonathan India.
-While he is hitting just .208 in the last six games, he has three home runs, eight RBIs, and scored six times.
+In the last six games, he is batting .438 with two home runs, five RBIs, and four runs scored He has also walked five times to give him a .536 OBP in that time.
+Tyler Stephenson is joining him in the hot hitting, with a .438 batting average in his last six games.
+He has driven in five runs and scored seven times while also drawing six walks.

-Graham Ashcraft will be taking the mound today for the Reds.
-He is 3-6 on the season with a 6.66 ERA.
-The last month has been bad for him though.
-In June, he pitched in four games, amassing just 17.1 innings.
-In that time, he allowed 20 runs, good for a 10.38 ERA.
-There is hope though.
-In his last start, he had one of the best of his season.
-Ashcraft went 6.2 innings with seven strikeouts, giving up just a solo home run in a no-decision.
+Brandon Williamson will be on the mound for the Reds today.
+He is 1-2 on the year with a 5.56 ERA.
+His last time out he gave up two runs in five innings with three hits and a walk.
+He did take the loss though, and has not won since June 13th.
+This year he has given up two or more runs in all but one outing.
+He also has given up eight home runs in nine starts.

 Why The Nationals Could Cover The Spread